 In addition to finding the resolution with the Siemens stars, it is also possible to determine the corner resolution which is typically slightly lower than the central star resolution.
 This is typical for most lenses, since optical resolution in the corners of an image is never better than the central resolution.
 If, however, the resolution of the corner stars is substantially lower than the central one, it may also be indicative of sensor tilting relative to the optical axis.
-This could be visible either in only two corner stars are completely out of focus, while the middle star appears sharp.
+This could be visible either in only two corner stars on one side, and the opposite two being much better, or when all four corner stars are completely out of focus, while the middle star appears sharp.
 This would indicate a tilted sensor relative to the 90° optical axis.